Deployment Guide

 bash

-# Create staging database in Neon
+# Create a staging database in Neon

 # Deploy to staging branch